soichih/node-osg/README.md

     //timer will start when job starts executing and stopped if it's held, or terminated
     timeout: 15*1000, //(timer will stop if job terminates, hold, etc)

-    //set call back function to stage any input files (or symlink to the actual file)
+    //set callback function to stage any input files (or symlink to the actual file)
     //that you wish to send to the remote hosts
     rundir: function(rundir, next) {
         console.log("using rundir:"+rundir);